<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Understanding_Social_Security_181069361

-Claiming Social Security is one thing — understanding the "why" behind your claim is something else entirely.
-Understanding Social Security is a difficult but crucial step towards your retirement paycheck.
+Claiming Social Security is one thing; understanding how your claim works is something else entirely.
+While Social Security benefit calculations can be complex, it's an essential part of determining your retirement paycheck.
 For many Americans, Social Security benefits are core to their retirement income strategy.
 However, when and why you claim them depends on your overall withdrawal strategy.

 Step 1.
 Decide when to claim your Social Security benefits.

-Social Security benefits can be significant, but at the end of the day, they're just one part of your overall financial picture.
+Social Security benefits can be significant but, at the end of the day, they're just one part of your overall financial picture.
 When considering the timing of your claim, keep this general principle in mind: The later you begin receiving benefits, the larger those benefits will be.

-The full monthly Social Security retirement benefit is based on applying at the Full Retirement Age (FRA), which is age 67 for those born 1960 or later.
+The full monthly Social Security retirement benefit is based on applying at the full retirement age (FRA), which is age 67 for those born 1960 or later.
 For every year you wait after you reach the FRA, your benefit amount increases 8%.
 It reaches a maximum at age 70.
 If we do the math, we can determine that, if you start claiming at age 70, your monthly benefit will be 124% the full benefit.

 However, you can also apply before you reach FRA, as early as age 62.
 You will receive a reduced benefit if you do so, but this option could make sense for those who want to start claiming their benefit earlier for longevity reasons.